-The highest volume "user," the CUP boilers, represents approximately 10% of the University's average daily demand.
-The second and third largest users, the cooling towers at the CUP and the Bergin Correctional Facility, represent 9% and 6% of average daily demand, respectively.
-The CUP water uses have a high potential for water conservation that is being addressed by the RWF project and the repair and replacement of steam and condensate return lines.
+The highest volume "user," the CUP, represents approximately 16% of the UConn's 2019 average daily demand.
+The second and third largest "users", the RWF and the Pharmacy / Biology building, represent 12% and 7% of average daily demand, respectively.
+The CUP water uses have a lower potential for water conservation than identified previously due to the water conservation achieved by the RWF project and the repair and replacement of steam and condensate return lines.

-Due to a few recent renovations (for example, South Campus) and the prevalence of new construction in the table (Hilltop Apartments, Charter Oak Apartments) many of the top 20 users have limited potential for additional water conservation measures.
-However, older buildings on campus that have had limited or no renovations represent a greater potential for water conservation.
-In particular, East Campus and West Campus include buildings that are greater than 50 years old, and therefore renovations to these structures would provide a high potential for water conservation.
+Due to a few recent renovations and the prevalence of recent construction projects in Table 2-2, many of the top 20 users have limited potential for additional water conservation measures.
+However, older buildings on campus that have had limited or no recent renovations represent a greater potential for water conservation.
+In particular,

+East Campus and North Campus include buildings that are greater than 50 years old, and therefore renovations to these structures would provide a higher potential for water conservation.